To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Somo's 4thWay PLUS Rating:

-Lender losses: Up to March of last year, 2023, lenders had only suffered a negligible loss of interest to bad debts, but no losses to their loans.
+Lender losses: Up to July 2024, lenders have only suffered a negligible loss of interest to bad debts, but no losses to their loans.
 The team's experience at Somo and prior stretches over two decades.
 They have never lost any money on a loan, not even through the 2008-9 recession.

 Other protections: None.